Yu Yongding: Biography and career

 Yu was born in Nanjing in November 1948 in a family with ancestry from Taishan, Guangdong.
 He graduated from Beijing Steel and Iron Institute in 1969, received an MA in economics from the Graduate School of Chinese Academy of Social Sciences in 1983, and a D.Phil. in economics from Oxford in 1994.

 As a young man, Yu's education was interrupted by the Cultural Revolution.
 He worked at Beijing Heavy Machinery Factory (北京第二通用机械厂) from 1969 to 1979.
 In 1979 he joined the Institute for World Economics and Politics (IWEP) at the Chinese Academy of Social Sciences (CASS) where he worked for three decades; he remains an Academician of CASS.
-At IWEP he was a Junior Fellow (1979-1983), Research Fellow (1983-1987), and Senior Research Fellow (from 1987); head of the Department of Western Economic Theory from 1986 to 1988; and the institute's Director for over a decade from 1998 to 2009.
+At IWEP he was a Junior Fellow (1979–1983), Research Fellow (1983–1987), and Senior Research Fellow (from 1987); head of the Department of Western Economic Theory from 1986 to 1988; and the institute's Director from 1998 to 2009.

 From 2003 to 2011 he was President of the China Society of World Economy and Editor-in-Chief of the journal China and World Economy.
 He has also been Editor-in-Chief of The World Economy and of the International Review of Economics.
-He is the winner of the 2000-2005 Sun Yefang Prize in Economics.
-From 2004-2006, he served on the Monetary Policy Committee of the People's Bank of China.
+He is the winner of the 2000–2005 Sun Yefang Prize in Economics.
+From 2004 to 2006, he served on the Monetary Policy Committee of the People's Bank of China.

-He has also been a member of the Advisory Committee on National Planning of the National Development and Reform Commission (2005-2010), of the Advisory Committee on Foreign Policy of the Ministry of Foreign Affairs, and of the Foreign Affairs Committee of the Chinese People's Political Consultative Conference.
+He has also been a member of the Advisory Committee on National Planning of the National Development and Reform Commission (2005–2010), of the Advisory Committee on Foreign Policy of the Ministry of Foreign Affairs, and of the Foreign Affairs Committee of the Chinese People's Political Consultative Conference.

 Yu served on United Nations bodies and International Monetary Fund bodies, including the UN Commission of Experts on Reforms of the International Monetary and Financial System, and the UN Committee for Development Policy, among others.
 He has also been a member of the Council on Global Governance of the World Economic Forum and of the Advisory Committee and Global Commission of the Institute for New Economic Thinking, and an advisor of the China Finance 40 Forum.